kclick91/expert-engine/README.md

 ## Philosophy

-Learn from computing in order to work with the limitations of wetware.
+Learn from the hardware and software limitations of computing in order to work with the limitations of wetware.

 ## Algorithm